dev-code-templates/typescript-node-npm/README.md

-# Boilerplate code for Node with TypeScript
+# Code template for NodeJS project with TypeScript using npm

 ## Repo Cleanup